soniaclairesingh/soniaclairesingh/README.md

-### Hi, I'm Sonia — turning behavioral research into data-driven insight
+### Hi, I'm Sonia!
+...
+I enjoy turning behavioral research into data-driven insights...

 🧠 Collaborative professional with many years leading behavioral science research across academia.
 Now pivoting into data analytics and strategy roles, where I use evidence, empathy, and analysis to solve real-world problems and support smarter decision-making.